General information about card modeling is found at www.cardfaq.org/faq/

 An American solid modeling site: www.solidmodelmemories.bravepages.com

-Steve Remington’s site has in depth features about the history of modeling, as well as aviation photos, models, paintings, prints and a museum of official recognition aids.
+Steve Remington’s site has features and photos of aviation, models, painting, prints and a museum of recognition aids.
 A very interesting site for historical models: http://www.commercemarketplace.com/home/CollectAir/

 Old model magazines with features including articles and plans on building solid models from the Thirties and Forties. www.ualberta.ca/~khorne/homepage.html